-2. INTRODUCTION TO AGRICULTURAL ENGINEERING.
+2. Introduction to Agricultural Engineering.
 Spring term.
 Credit two hours.
-Lectures M W 11.
-Riley-Robb 225.
-Limited to students in the fiveyear Agricultural Engineering Curriculum.
-Selected Staff.
+Lectures, M W 11.
+Riley-Robb 105.
+Limited to students in the five-year agricultural engineering curriculum.
+Selected staff.
+A course to introduce the application of

-A course to introduce the application of engineering principles to problems in agriculture, with a brief history of the development of agricultural engineering in the United States.
+A course to inflorate the application of engineering principles to problems in agriculture, with a brief history of the development of agricultural engineering in the United States.
 Problems that are of primary interest to the agricultural engineer are used to provide understanding of the application of principles and to test the students' comprehension of the subject matter.

-10. HOUSEHOLD MECHANICS.
-Fall or spring term.
+- 21. Farm Surveying.
+Spring term.
 Credit three hours.
-For women students.
-Not open to freshmen.
-Lectures, T Th 12.
-Caldwell 100.
-Laboratory, W Th or F 2-4:30.
-Riley-Robb 140.
-Assistant Professor GUEST.

-A course intended to develop ability to think and reason in terms of mechanical devices.
-As a part of this training, laboratory exercises are on automobiles, sewing machines, vacuum cleaners, refrigerators, water systems, plumbing, wiring systems, and some of the simpler machines and tools used in homes.

-21. FARM SURVEYING.
-Fall term.
-Credit three hours.
-Prerequisite, Trigonometry.
+Prerequisite, trigonometry.
 Lectures, M W 10.
 Recitation, F 10.
 Riley-Robb 105.
 Laboratory, M T or W 2-4:30.
 Riley-Robb 15.
-Associate Professor Levine.
+Assistant Professor Black.
 A study of the use and care of the simpler surveying equipment.
 Special emphasis is placed on their application to farm problems.
-This course cannot be substituted for the surveying requirement of the five-year Agricultural Engineering program.
+This course cannot be substituted for the surveying requirement of the five-year agricultural engineering program. - 31.
+Farm Structures.

-31. FARM STRUCTURES.
 Fall term.
 Credit three hours.
-Prerequisites, Intermediate Algebra and Physics.
+Prerequisites, intermediate algebra and physics.
 Lectures, M W F 8.
 Riley-Robb 105.
-Associate Professor LEVINE.
+Assistant Professor Lorenzen.
 A course in the elementary problems of farm buildings; a study of basic structural requirements, insulation, ventilation, and functional requirements for farm animals.

-32. FARM STRUCTURES LABORATORY.
+32. Farm Structures Laboratory.
 Fall term.
 Credit two hours.
-Open only to agricultural engineering students who are currently taking or have previously taken course 31 and Drawing 1.
-Recitation, Th 1.
-Laboratory, Th 2-5.
+Open only to agricultural engineering students who are currently taking or have previously taken Course 31 and Drawing 1.
+Recitation, Th or F 1.
+Laboratory, Th or F 2-5.
 Riley-Robb 72.
-Associate Professor LEVINE.
+Assistant Professor Lorenzen.